cryptimeleon/cryptimeleon.github.io/getting-started/implement-elgamal.md

 tpc: true
 ---

-In this document, we show to to use the Cryptimeleon Craco and Cryptimeleon Math library to implement an example scheme, the Elgamal encryption scheme [Elg85].
+In this document, we show how to use the Cryptimeleon Craco and Cryptimeleon Math library to implement an example scheme, the Elgamal encryption scheme [Elg85].
-Compared to the other tutorials, we also aim to showcase the class structure for a full implementatio (as opposed to "just" a toy implementation).
+Compared to the other tutorials, we also aim to showcase the class structure for a full implementation (as opposed to "just" a toy implementation).

 First, let's review how ElGamal encryption works: